News on field service management and optimization

 A technician satisfied with his IT tool

-Since a ruling issued in November 2022, the Court of Cassation has profoundly changed the interpretation of "work travel time" for mobile employees.
-A decision that has largely flown under the radar, but whose legal, financial, and organizational consequences are very real.
+Since a ruling handed down in November 2022, the French Court of Cassation has profoundly changed the interpretation of "work travel time" for mobile employees.
+A decision that has largely gone under the radar, but whose legal, financial, and organizational consequences are very real.
 The time has come to take a closer look at what this means.

-Every Journey Counts: How the Court of Cassation Changes Work Travel Time
+Every Journey Counts: How the Court of Cassation Changed Travel Time for Work

-On November 23, 2022, the Court of Cassation issued a decision with significant consequences for companies employing mobile workers.
-By reclassifying certain journeys as actual working time, it disrupts long-standing habits in many sectors.
-And it’s fair to say the news went by... like an unregistered letter.
+On November 23, 2022, the Court of Cassation handed down a ruling with major consequences for companies employing mobile workers.
+By reclassifying certain journeys as actual working time, it disrupts long-standing practices in many sectors.
+And let’s just say the news spread... like an unregistered letter.

 A Judgment That Changes Everything (Well, Almost)

 As a reminder, until now, Article L.3121-4 of the French Labor Code clearly distinguished between “home-to-workplace travel” and “actual working time.”
 That’s no longer so simple.
-This reversal is also in line with European case law.
+This reversal also aligns with European case law.

-The Labor Code defines actual working time as a period during which the employee is at the employer’s disposal, complies with their instructions, and cannot freely attend to personal matters.
-So, a technician on the road during the home/work journey, reachable and directed by a precise schedule… ticks all those boxes.
+The Labor Code defines actual working time as a period during which the employee is at the employer’s disposal, follows their instructions, and cannot freely attend to personal matters.
+So, a technician on the road during the home/work journey, reachable and following a precise schedule... ticks all those boxes.

-And here’s the rub: many employers continue to ignore this decision, either out of ignorance or simple inertia.
-The result: they risk massive back pay claims if they have to regularize several years of outdated practices.
+And here’s the rub: many employers continue to ignore this decision, whether out of ignorance or simple inertia.
+The result: they risk massive back pay claims if they have to regularize several years of non-compliant practices.

-Many companies are still unaware that all journeys can now be subject to reclassification.
-And this doesn’t just concern large corporations: SMEs and even businesses with fewer than 10 employees may be affected as soon as they employ mobile technicians and fail to account for travel time from home to the intervention site.
+Many companies still don’t realize that all journeys can now potentially be reclassified.
+And it’s not just about large corporations: SMEs and even companies with fewer than 10 employees may be affected as soon as they employ mobile technicians and fail to account for travel time from home to the intervention site.

-Beyond the obvious need to pay overtime linked to travel time, employers must above all adopt a new approach:
+Beyond the obvious need to pay overtime for these travel periods, employers must especially adopt a new approach:

 • Optimize journeys to avoid unnecessary overruns,

-• Rationalize scheduling by considering the employee’s actual starting location,
+• Rationalize scheduling by taking into account the employee’s actual starting location,

-• Review reporting models to include these new criteria.
+• Revise reporting models to incorporate these new criteria.

-💡 Good to know: In case of litigation, judges may require the reconstruction of working times over several years, with late payment interest and damages on top.
+💡 Good to know: In the event of a dispute, judges may require the reconstruction of working hours over several years, with late payment interest and damages on top.

 Cadulis and Travel Time: Turning a Constraint into an Opportunity